-Act Enactment Authorised modification free of charge in accordance with regulations) to be treated as discharged if the person has used reasonable endeavours to discharge the duty.
-Childcare Act 2006 Section 12 (duty to provide information, advice and assistance) Any duty imposed on a person by or under section 12 is to be treated as discharged if the person has used reasonable endeavours to discharge the duty.
-Education and Skills Act 2008 limit for appeal by The period for bringing an appeal is to be treated as increased from 28 days to 3 months.
-Education and Skills Act 2008 appeal by proprietor against The period for bringing an appeal is to be treated as increased from 28 days to 3 months.
-Children and Families Act 2014 Section 42 (duty to secure special educational provision and health care provision in accordance with EHC Plan)
+Act Enactment Authorised modification Childcare Act 2006 Section 12 (duty to provide information, advice and assistance) Any duty imposed on a person by or under section 12 is to be treated as discharged if the person has used reasonable endeavours to discharge the duty.
+Education and Skills Act 2008 Section 124(2) (time limit for appeal by proprietor against decision to deregister independent educational institution) The period for bringing an appeal is to be treated as increased from 28 days to 3 months.
+Education and Skills Act 2008 Section 125(2) (time limit for appeal by proprietor against other decisions relating to independent educational institution) The period for bringing an appeal is to be treated as increased from 28 days to 3 months.
+Children and Families Act 2014 Section 42 (duty to secure special educational provision and health care provision in accordance with EHC Plan) Any duty imposed on a person by section 42 is to be treated as discharged if the person has used reasonable endeavours to discharge the duty.

-- (7) The specified period in a notice under sub-paragraph (1) must not exceed one month. - (8) The Secretary of State may by notice (a "cancellation notice") cancel a notice under sub-paragraph (1) with effect from the time specified in the cancellation notice. - (9) A cancellation notice may contain transitional or saving provision. - (10) Where a notice under sub-paragraph (1) modifies section 124(2) or 125(2) of the Education and Skills Act 2008 in the manner specified in the table in sub-paragraph (6), that modification continues to have effect in relation to any decision notice served during the specified period in the notice (except that if the notice is cancelled, that specified period is treated as having ended at the time the cancellation of the notice takes effect under sub-paragraph (8)). - (11) Nothing in sub-paragraph (7) or (8) prevents the making of a further notice in relation to any provision. - (12) Subject to sub-paragraph (13), the Secretary of State must- - (a) publish a notice under this paragraph, and - (b) take such other steps as the Secretary of State considers reasonable to bring the notice to the attention of those persons likely to be affected by it. - (13) Where the notice relates to a person specified by name- - (a) the Secretary of State must give a copy of the notice to that person, and
+- (7) The specified period in a notice under sub-paragraph (1) must not exceed one month. - (8) The Secretary of State may by notice (a "cancellation notice") cancel a notice under sub-paragraph (1) with effect from the time specified in the cancellation notice. - (9) A cancellation notice may contain transitional or saving provision. - (10) Where a notice under sub-paragraph (1) modifies section 124(2) or 125(2) of the Education and Skills Act 2008 in the manner specified in the table in sub-paragraph (6), that modification continues to have effect in relation to any decision notice served during the specified period in the notice (except that if the notice is cancelled, that specified period is treated as having ended at the time the cancellation of the notice takes effect under sub-paragraph (8)).

-- (b) the published version of the notice must not identify any individual without their consent. - (14) In this paragraph-

-"Academy arrangements" has the meaning given by section 1(2) of the Academies Act 2010;

-"enactment" includes an enactment comprised in subordinate legislation (within the meaning of the Interpretation Act 1978), and includes an enactment whenever passed or made;

-"similar Academy arrangements provision" means-

-- (a) for the purposes of sub-paragraph (1)(a) any provision of Academy arrangements which is similar to any enactment listed in sub-paragraph (5), and - (b) for the purposes of sub-paragraph (1)(b) any provision of Academy arrangements which is similar to any enactment listed in the table in sub-paragraph (6);
+- (11) Nothing in sub-paragraph (7) or (8) prevents the making of a further notice in relation to any provision. - (12) Subject to sub-paragraph (13), the Secretary of State must - (a) publish a notice under this paragraph, and - (b) take such other steps as the Secretary of State considers reasonable to bring the notice to the attention of those persons likely to be affected by it. - (13) Where the notice relates to a person specified by name - - (a) the Secretary of State must give a copy of the notice to that person, and - (b) the published version of the notice must not identify any individual without their consent. - (14) In this paragraph - "Academy arrangements" has the meaning given by section 1(2) of the Academies Act 2010; - "enactment" includes an enactment comprised in subordinate legislation (within the meaning of the Interpretation Act 1978), and includes an enactment whenever passed or made; - "similar Academy arrangements provision" means - - (a) for the purposes of sub-paragraph (1)(a) any provision of Academy arrangements which is similar to any enactment listed in sub-paragraph (5), and - (b) for the purposes of sub-paragraph (1)(b) any provision of Academy arrangements which is similar to any enactment listed in the table in sub-paragraph (6);